From Fashion People to the Runway, All Signs Indicate This Elegant Colour Will Be a Huge 2025 Trend

 (Image credit: Launchmetrics / Simone Rocha)

-On the runways, brands doubled down on the colour trend, utilising layer after layer of the colour in their looks.
-Whilst an entirely dusty rose ensemble is I would love to don, the blossoming colour trend also styles so well with a wider range of shades.
-Wear it with other earthy colours such as olive green or chocolate brown, or contrast it with blues or yellow for a brighter, fresher feel.
+On the runways, designers doubled down on the colour trend by layering it up in their looks.
+The blossoming colour trend also styles so well with a wider range of shades; wear it with other earthy colours such as olive green or chocolate brown, or contrast it with blues or yellow for a brighter, fresher feel.

 Influencer wears the dusty rose colour trend.